Safety systems

 If they are lockable, they must be able to be opened from the inside without a key.

-In many cases, the entries to stairwells are fitted with smoke and fire resistant doors, giving around one hour of fire protection in a large fire.
+In most buildings, the entries to stairwells are fitted with smoke and fire resistant doors, giving around one hour of fire protection in a large fire.
 For this reason, fire doors must not be modified or drilled into.

 Smoke isolation systems